brucify/revolutax/README.md

     cryptotax [OPTIONS] <PATH>

 ARGS:
-    <PATH>    Path to the csv file that contains transactions.
+    <PATH>    Path to the Revolut transactions_history.csv file that contains transactions.

 OPTIONS:
+    -b, --base <BASE>            Base currency.
+The currency in which you report the tax.
+Default:
+                                 'SEK'
-    -c, --currency <CURRENCY>    Give 'ALL' for all currencies.
+    -c, --currency <CURRENCY>    The traded currency for which you report the tax.
+'ALL' for all currencies when --exchanges is used
     -e, --exchanges              Print to stdout a new csv file with transactions with type 'Exchange' only
     -h, --help                   Print help information